-Our workshops, seminars and key events help researchers, practitioners and families enhance their skills to support young children by:
+Our workshops, seminars and key events help researchers, policy makers, practitioners, and families enhance their skills to support young children by:

 - Offering valuable early childhood professional development experiences;

-- Providing opportunities for the Ohio State community to learn about topics related to children’s learning;
+- Providing opportunities for the university and greater community to learn about topics related to children’s learning and development;

 - Bringing renowned speakers and experts together to discuss matters related to children’s well-being.